KTgreenham/TRiP/README.md

 #TRiP
-###Tracking Rhythms in Plants: Applying motion detection for estimating circadian period from leaf movement data
+###Tracking Rhythms in Plants: A motion detection algorithm for estimating circadian period from leaf movement data

 #####1.
 CONTENTS OF TRiP.zip